-The accessibility leadership team is comprised of managers and executives who play a key role in communicating with employees and the public regarding accessibility.
+The accessibility leadership team includes managers and executives who play a key role in communicating with employees and the public regarding accessibility.
 This team is responsible for the oversight of accessibility in all aspects of the business and ensuring the execution of the Accessibility Plan and the prevention of new barriers when possible.